 So what can you do to keep your video marketing fresh and engaging?

 That’s what we’d love to show you today!

-We’re going to look at five ways to incorporate whiteboard animation videos into your content marketing strategy — in a way that helps potential customers develop a strong relationship with your brand (they want it, even if they say they don’t).
+We’re going to look at five ways to incorporate whiteboard animation videos into your content marketing strategy — in a way that helps different types of customers develop a strong relationship with your brand (they want it, even if they say they don’t).

 Let’s dive in!

 Humor goes a long way to making customers care about your content — and, by extension, your business.
 The trouble is, when you try and come up with something humorous to use in your content marketing efforts, it often feels contrived and almost painfully forced.

 So what are you supposed to do?
 Take something that’s already funny, and animate it!

 It could be anything:

 - A hilarious customer service exchange where your support team proved themselves incredibly competent and innovative.